 Delivery from the district hospitals to far-flung vaccination sites in the countryside requires another kind of cold-chain packaging – Orcas.
 UPS will donate 50 of these cold containers designed for hand-carrying delivery to remote locations.

-Finally, UPS is helping the Ministry of Health by providing a technical advisor, Michael Andrew.
+Finally, UPS is helping the Ministry of Health by providing a technical adviser, Michael Andrew.
 He was there with Craig during the planning stage and is still there to ensure smooth execution.
 UPS is also providing training and a certification process for people handling doses along the supply chain.

 The good done here will outlast COVID-relief efforts.

 "The freezers and cooling boxes will be useful for 10 years," says Craig.
-"This project will enable the movement of any vaccines and treatments that require ultra-cold transport, including cell and gene therapy treatments and oncology drugs.
+"This project will enable the movement of any vaccines and treatments that require ultra-cold transport, including cell and gene therapy treatments and oncology medicines.